 French-language colleges and universities

-Where to go to study at a bilingual or French-language college or university in Ontario.
+Where to study in French at a French-language college or a university.

 Study in French

 - nine French-language and bilingual schools offering university programs

 You can pursue post-secondary studies entirely in French, while also learning the specialized vocabulary of your field in English.
 You can become a fully bilingual professional.

 Study in French at university

 You can pursue university studies entirely or partially in French.